 Here is how she should draft her email to Dr. Khan:

 Dear Dr. Khan,

-When you begin shadowing a physician, you feel like you want to absorb as much information and ask as many questions as possible.
+When you begin shadowing physicians, you feel like you want to absorb as much information and ask as many questions as possible.
 However, there is an etiquette to medical shadowing of which you must be aware.
-Here are some tips to help you get the most out of your shadowing experience.
+Here are some tips to help you get the most out of your shadowing experiences.